A Little Summer Bonus – Save 15%

 What level is the course and do I need any particular skills?

 You should be able to follow written and verbal instructions, demonstrations and hand-outs, and health and safety information.
-There will be a little use of number (counting and measuring) and help can be given by the college if requested.
+There will be a little use of numbers (counting and measuring) and help can be given by the college if requested.
 You will be invited to take part in group discussions and critique sessions, where it will be essential for you to be able to communicate with your fellow classmates.

 How will I be taught, and will there be any work outside the class?

-samples, basketry collections and books, and you will learn from your own practical experience during the course.
+You will be taught through demonstration, individual and group tuition, following written instructions, study of tutors’ samples, basketry collections and books, and you will learn from your own practical experience during the course.

 Handouts will be given on techniques, further reading, suppliers etc.

-A visit or two to a museum, gallery or collection will be arranged for a non-schoolday.
+A visit or two to a museum, gallery or collection will be arranged for a non-school day.

 You will be expected to undertake about 6 hours of independent work outside class every week.